sigterm-de/terraform-gitops-talk/Presentation.md

 ---
 ## (1.2) The boring-registry

-- At TIER Mobility we developed our own "boring" Terraform registry without moving parts (hence the name)
+- TIER Mobility developed their own "boring" Terraform registry without moving parts (hence the name)
   - Details to be found here: https://github.com/boring-registry/boring-registry/
   - The important feature for now is support for the [Module Registry Protocol](https://developer.hashicorp.com/terraform/internals/module-registry-protocol)
 - **You provide** a S3 bucket, module code and package it in CD via